As part of our commitment to mutual care and wholeness, the Board of Pensions has once again expanded access to the

 Clergy Wellness Support is a new well-being grant for ministers enrolled in Pastor's Participation or Minister's Choice who have an effective salary that does not exceed $80,000 per year (excluding manse value).
 This assistance supports vocational, spiritual, mental, and physical well-being through participation in programs including the following:

 An eligible minister may receive a grant up to $5,000 to cover program and travel fees once every six years.

 The Employee Vocation Program provides educational debt relief to employees of PC(USA)-affiliated retirement communities.
-The grant amount is $5,000 per year, for up to five years.
-Total awards may not exceed $25,000 over five years.
+The grant amount is up to $25,000.

 To qualify, an applicant must